Fortinet races to patch critical EMS flaw as attackers exploit it in the wild

 Background: An emergency patch for an active threat

-The emergency patch, released over the weekend of June 20, 2024, underscores the immediate danger posed to organizations.
+The emergency patch, released over a recent weekend, underscores the immediate danger posed to organizations.
 FortiClient EMS is a centralized management platform used by enterprises to deploy, manage, and monitor FortiClient endpoints, which provide services like antivirus, web filtering, and remote access.
 A compromise of the central EMS server gives an attacker a powerful foothold to potentially control an organization's entire fleet of managed endpoints.

-In response to the active exploitation, CISA promptly added CVE-2024-35616 to its Known Exploited Vulnerabilities (KEV) Catalog, mandating that U.S. federal agencies apply the patch by July 12, 2024.
+In response to the active exploitation, CISA promptly added cve-2026-35616 to its Known Exploited Vulnerabilities (KEV) Catalog, mandating that U.S. federal agencies apply the patch by a specified deadline.
 This action serves as a strong signal to all organizations, public and private, to prioritize remediation immediately.

 Technical deep dive: A classic bug with modern consequences

-According to Fortinet's advisory (FG-IR-24-219), the vulnerability resides within a logging mechanism of the FortiClient EMS installer.
+According to Fortinet's advisory, the vulnerability resides within a logging mechanism of the FortiClient EMS installer.
 The key aspects that make this flaw so dangerous are:

 • Attack Vector: The attack is remote and requires no authentication.
 An adversary on the internet can target any publicly exposed FortiClient EMS instance without needing valid credentials.